silk-indus/ESPAsyncWebServer/README.md

 For help and support [![Join the chat at https://gitter.im/me-no-dev/ESPAsyncWebServer](https://badges.gitter.im/me-no-dev/ESPAsyncWebServer.svg)](https://gitter.im/me-no-dev/ESPAsyncWebServer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Async HTTP and WebSocket Server for ESP8266 Arduino
+Async HTTP and WebSocket Server for ESP8266 Arduino (+ support of LitteFS dirs)

 For ESP8266 it requires [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP)
 To use this library you might need to have the latest git versions of [ESP8266](https://github.com/esp8266/Arduino) Arduino Core